 2. Buff Original

-The Original Buff is a versatile cloth which can be worn in 12 different ways.
-You can use it as a scarf, headband, face mask, hat and more.
-It’s ideal for keeping your cool and dry in a huge variety of weather conditions.
+The Original Buff is a versatile tube of cloth that can be worn in 12 different ways.
+It can serve as a scarf, headband, face mask, hat and more.
+It’s ideal for keeping you dry and at the right temperature in a huge variety of weather conditions.

 The Buff is made from 100% microfiber polyester.
 A special fabric treatment is used to control odors.
 The seamless fabric is also quick drying, breathable and has a UPF rating of 50.